katelylynn/bcit4537-termproject/README.md

 - [ ] Follow microservice architecture
 - [ ] Use httpOnly cookie or JWT for auth
 - [ ] Protect project against SQL injection or XSS attack
+- [ ] Ensure CORS is specified across all services
 - [ ] FIX: DB connection automatically closes if you leave the hosted app deployed for like a day
 - [ ] BONUS: Implement forgot password feature